Kaz - Borley Rectory - a gothic-style mansion

 showing graphically how it could never have been designed for human use

-According to the planchette story, Marie was a French nun, who left her religious order and travelled to England to marry a member of the Waldegrave family, the owners of Borley's 17th-century manor house, Borley Hall.
+According to the planchette story, Marie was a French nun, who left her religious order and traveled to England to marry a member of the Waldegrave family, the owners of Borley's 17th-century manor house, Borley Hall.

 Marie - French Nun murder